-At Melbourne Polytechnic, we pride ourselves on creating industry-ready graduates, and this Bachelor Degree is no different.
+At Melbourne Polytechnic, we pride ourselves on creating industry-ready graduates, and this Bachelor degree is no different.
 Our industry-based teachers bring practical knowledge and hands-on experience to your training.
-This program also has provisional accreditation from Engineers Australia.
+Our degrees are professionally accredited by Engineers Australia.
 You can choose to specialise either in structural engineering, municipal/transportation engineering or construction management in your third and fourth year.
 During the final semester, you’ll engage in a major project.
 The project could be a real life project from industry or a simulated one.
 You’ll learn real-world skills in real-world contexts and graduate with the skills needed to work in the many industries that rely on civil engineers.

 Graduates from Melbourne Polytechnic’s Bachelor of Engineering Technology (Civil) could find work across a wide variety of industries.
 Structural engineering graduates might work in bridge design, highway structures, hydraulic structures or oil, gas and mineral exploration.
 Municipal/transportation engineering graduates design, maintain and construct public walkways, water supplies and drainage networks, waste management systems, town planning and subdivision or transportation systems.
 Construction engineering graduates might work on large infrastructure projects, including highways, airports, ports and dams, bridges, mines and other complex building projects.
 As a civil engineer, your contribution is limited only by your imagination.